 - The development of a national plan of action in relation to combating money laundering, terrorist financing and the financing of proliferation, and the participation of Bermuda in the international effort against money laundering, terrorist financing and the financing of proliferation.

-The Bermuda Government intends to strengthen its Anti-Money Laundering / Anti-Terrorist Financing (AML/ATF) Legislative Framework by amending relevant legislation in compliance with the global standards.
+The Bermuda Government intends to further strengthen its anti-money laundering/anti-terrorist financing legislative framework by amending relevant legislation in compliance with global standards.

 Money Laundering and Terrorist Financing

 Money laundering is when illegitimate or criminally-derived money is made to appear like it came from a legitimate source.
 The process usually includes using legal channels to funnel illegal funds in order to conceal its criminal origins.
 A series of financial transactions are designed to conceal the identity, the source, and/or the destination of the criminally-derived funds.

 Terrorist financing defines the support of terrorism or of persons who encourage, plan, or engage in terrorism.
 That may be done by providing financial assistance to them.
 Terrorist financing includes transferring funds (whether they are of legitimate or criminal origin) in a way that conceals their ultimate use, which is the support of terrorism.

 People involved in terrorist financing use techniques like those of money launderers to evade the attention of the authorities and to protect the identity of their sponsors and the people profiting from the funds.

 The activities involved in money laundering are criminalized in Bermuda by virtue of sections 43 – 45 of the Proceeds of Crime Act 1997 and section 8 of the Anti-Terrorism (Financial and other Measures) Act 2004.
 Sections 32, 33 and 230 of the Criminal Code also criminalise any attempt, conspiracy or incitement to commit any such offence.